Bryan De La Cruz Player Props: Marlins vs. White Sox

 Bryan De La Cruz At The Plate

-- De La Cruz is batting .298 with 13 doubles, eight home runs and 19 walks.
+- De La Cruz is hitting .291 with 13 doubles, eight home runs and 19 walks.

-- Among the qualifying hitters in baseball, he ranks 16th in batting average, 48th in on-base percentage, and 54th in slugging.
+- Among the qualified batters in MLB action, he ranks 20th in batting average, 65th in on-base percentage, and 59th in slugging.

-- De La Cruz will look to extend his five-game hitting streak.
-He's batting .316 with one homer over the course of his last outings.
+- In 66.1% of his 59 games this season, De La Cruz has picked up at least one hit.
+He's also had 16 multi-hit games.

-- De La Cruz has had at least one RBI in 32.8% of his games this year (19 of 58), with two or more RBI nine times (15.5%).
-He has also been responsible for three or more of his team's runs in four contests.
+- In 33.9% of his games this year, De La Cruz has picked up at least one RBI.
+In nine of those games (15.3%) he recorded two or more RBI, while accounting for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.